pingcap/docs-cn/system-variables.md

 ### tidb_cost_model_version <span class="version-mark">New in v6.2.0</span>

-> **Warning:**
+> **Note:**
 >
-> - Cost Model Version 2 is currently an experimental feature.
-It is not recommended that you use it for production environments.
+> - Since TiDB v6.5.0, the newly created cluster uses Cost Model Version 2 by default.
+If you upgrade from a TiDB version earlier than v6.5.0 to v6.5.0 or later, the `tidb_cost_model_version` value does not change.
 > - Switching the version of the cost model might cause changes to query plans.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Integer
-- Default value: `1`
+- Default value: `2`
-- Range: `[1, 2]`
+- Value options:
-- TiDB v6.2.0 introduces the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is more accurate than the previous version in internal tests.
+    - `1`: enables the Cost Model Version 1, which is used by default in TiDB v6.4.0 and earlier versions.
-- To enable the Cost Model Version 2, you can set the `tidb_cost_model_version` to `2`.
-If you set this variable to `1`, the Cost Model Version 1 will be used.
+    - `2`: enables the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is generally available in TiDB v6.5.0 and is more accurate than the version 1 in internal tests.
 - The version of cost model affects the plan decision of optimizer.
 For more details, see [Cost Model](/cost-model.md).

 ### tidb_current_ts